NehaKalibhat/cmsc422-spring2020/project2/README.md

 1. What happens when you take the exponential of a large positive number?
 A large negative number?
 2. Again, use [`matplotlib`](https://matplotlib.org/) for 2.4.

+## How to Submit

+Tentatively, submission will be done through [Gradescope](http://gradescope.com).
+Here, you will be able to specify the group members you worked with.